Arch-cmyk/Calculator-Android-Application-master/README.md

-# Calculator-Android-Application-master
+# Calculator-Android-Application

-Contains code for the Andorid Application- Calculator
+Application for Android OS wriiten in Java and XML.